The photo above was taken by Kasia Rose Hrybowicz, my Daughter.

 My take on the ‘Me to’ Debate… Yes, me too.

 Particularly for the Gay community and vulnerable young people new to City ways.
-I was on the music scene as an inexperienced fledgling from1964/5 and that speaks for its self, I was out in the world alone from the age of 15.. it was a cruel corrupt business, however, whenever a promoter or agent cornered me in a dressing room or backstage, it wasn’t very long before one or more of the lovely musicians I worked with would wade in and do the decent thing, making it very clear that it wasn’t appropriate behaviour.
+I was on the music scene as an inexperienced fledgling from1964/5 and that speaks for its self, I was out in the world alone from the age of 15.. it was a cruel corrupt business, however, whenever a promoter or agent cornered me in a dressing room or backstage, it wasn’t very long before one or more of the lovely musicians I worked with would wade in, making it very clear that it wasn’t appropriate behaviour.
+And yes, I was sometimes in very precarious situations, far from home and sometimes, close to home, and I was attacked, verbally and physically.

 I weep for all those women and we must not forget, Men, who have been abused both, on the so-called casting couch, ‘suck on this and you will have fame…. ‘ defenceless and vulnerable young people often afraid of being pushed out in into wilderness if they didn’t comply, failure.
 This furore over the Hollywood practice of powerful and rich film moguls is not new.
 The scandal of the BBC personalities was covered up for many years despite being reported often.
 As human beings, both men and women must learn to speak up.
 Tough, as I well know, nobody listened or believed me as a child and then a young woman.
 The Men who abused me in my adult life were the Deal makers and breakers, the men with power and the cheques, the power to lift you into the world of fame and fortune, or not!